emmanuellacamp/scoreboard-app/readme.md

 This project consists of three main files:
 - `index.html`: Contains the HTML structure of the scoreboard app.
-- `styles.css`: Contains the CSS styles for the app's layout and design.
+- `index.css`: Contains the CSS styles for the app's layout and design.
-- `script.js`: Contains the JavaScript code for handling score updates and resets.
+- `index.js`: Contains the JavaScript code for handling score updates and resets.

 ## Credits